South Carolina Circuit Court

-Each has at least one resident circuit judge who maintains an office in his or her home county within the circuit.
+Each has at least one resident circuit judge who maintains an office in their home county within the circuit.
 There are currently 49 circuit judges who serve the 16 circuits on a rotating basis.
 Court terms and assignments determined by the Chief Justice based upon recommendations of Court Administration.
 Circuit court judges are elected by the South Carolina General Assembly to staggered terms of six years.

 South Carolina has a statewide business court program within the circuit courts.
 This began as a pilot program in a limited number of circuits, created by a South Carolina Supreme Court administrative order in 2007, which the Supreme Court expanded statewide in 2014, and later made permanent in 2019.

-Citizens of each circuit elect a circuit solicitor, a state prosecutor equivalent to a district attorney in many other states.
-Assistant solicitors are then appointed by circuit solicitor.
+Citizens of each circuit elect a circuit solicitor, equivalent to a district attorney in many other states.
+Assistant solicitors are then appointed by the solicitor.